-2 Excludes length of participation for pregnant women; if pregnant women are included, the average length of participation is 228 days.
+2 Excludes length of participation for pregnant women; if pregnant women are included, the average length of participation is 291 days.

-3 Two households with \$0 income and \$0 rent at exit were excluded from calculation.
+3 1 household with \$0 income and \$0 rent at exit was excluded from calculation.
+1 household was excluded from the measure due to incomplete data.

-Category: Rapid Re-housing Agency: Volunteers of America
+Category: Rapid Re-housing